KayosMaker/ParametricCableRacewayAndLid/README.md

 An OpenSCAD script to generate 3D printable STL files for cable raceways, with matching lids.
 Many optional features, including:

 * fully parametric width, height, and length
 * separate length and width variables for the lid, for more flexibility
 * parametric cable slots that maintain static spacing across any length, width, or height of raceway
 * optional keyholes to improve cable carrying capacity of each slot without the need to use wider slots
 * optional mounting holes along raceway bottom, on user defined centers, starting at a user defined distance from raceway end
 * imprinted text on the lid
 * able to render just the raceway, just the lid, or both at once for maximum versatility
 * optional "skeletonized" raceway with punched out raceway bottom saves material

 ## Getting Started

-To use this file you'll need OpenSCAD: https://www.openscad.org
+To use this file you'll need a copy of OpenSCAD(it's free!): https://www.openscad.org

 ## Usage